William F. Ruska Library, Worcester Campus

 There is a new computer lab, located on the first floor of the Weller Building (near the Book Store).
 The lab is available to students 24×7 when not scheduled for library instruction or use by faculty for workshops, online testing, or individual class sessions.
 There is a printer available in the lab for student use.

 The libraries are continually adding New York Times best-selling fiction to both campus libraries.
-Stop in at either campus library to browse new titles.
+Stop in at either campus library to browse and borrow new titles.

 Follow Becker Libraries's board New Fiction on Pinterest.

-The Libraries have added over 200 ebooks.
-Ebooks may be checked-out and downloaded to your device.
-Adobe Digital Editions 1.7.1 or higher and Bluefire Reading App are required for offline viewing.
+The Libraries have added over 7000 ebooks.
+Ebooks may be checked-out and downloaded to your device or borrow a library iPad.
+Adobe Digital Editions 1.7.1 or higher and Bluefire Reading App are required for offline viewing of most titles.

 The OED is a historical guide to the meaning, history, and pronunciation of over 600,000 words from across the English-speaking world.
 The OED is considered the most complete record of the English language.
 It traces a word from its beginnings (which may be in Old or Middle English) to the present, showing the varied and changing ways in which it has been used and illustrating the changes with quotations which add to the historical and linguistic record.